valenciaHQ/resume/README.md

 Feel free to send me any comments, suggestion, ideas through the app or direct to **alejandro.d.valencia@gmail.com**

-## Comming soon:

-- Responsiveness
-- Internacionalization

 ## I used:

-* React hooks
+- React hooks
+- 18next
-* Styled components
+- Styled components
-* Firebase firestore and hosting
+- Firebase firestore and hosting
-* Some ui helper library
+- Some ui helper library

 **Thanks!**